ahongcredence/component_library/README.md

-# UI Component Library Storybook
+# Credence/STORES UI React Component Library Storybook

 This Storybook instance documents and showcases our UI component library built with React and shadcn/ui.
 It serves as both a development environment and living documentation for our component system.